FTIN: Frequency-Time Integration Network for Inertial Odometry: Experiments and Analysis

 \subsection{Ablation Study}

-We further evaluate the performance of the proposed method on the open-source datasets used in the experiments, with a focus on analyzing the effectiveness of Frequency-Domain Learning (FDL) and Time-Domain Learning (TDL).

-\textbf{Module Effectiveness.} FTIN uses a 1D ResNet as the backbone network for fine-grained motion feature extraction and dimensional mapping.
-The model then captures long-term dependencies in the IMU data in both the frequency and time domains, enabling cross-domain information fusion and improving the modeling capability of motion trajectories.
-Table~\ref{Ablation Study} presents the ablation study results for different modules on the open-source datasets used in the experiments.
-We progressively remove the FDL and TDL modules from FTIN, and the results show that both FDL and TDL independently enhance the model's trajectory reconstruction ability, reducing ATE and RTE.
-Moreover, when both FDL and TDL are integrated, all datasets, except for the TLIO dataset, exhibit lower localization errors, validating the effectiveness and complementarity of FDL and TDL.
-The results on the TLIO dataset are still constrained by the gravity component in the dataset.
+To further validate the effectiveness of the proposed method, we conduct ablation studies on the FDL and TDL modules.
+The right side of Table~\ref{results_combined} presents the ablation results on the open-source datasets used in our experiments.
+We progressively incorporate the FDL and TDL modules into the ResNet-1D backbone.
+The results indicate that both modules independently contribute to improving trajectory estimation accuracy, as reflected by reductions in ATE and RTE.
+Moreover, when FDL and TDL are combined, they yield lower localization errors in the vast majority of cases, confirming both the effectiveness and complementarity of the two components.